How to Apply to the Master of Library & Information Science Program

-Our September 2017 program is now full.
-We are currently accepting applications for the January 2018 program.
+We are currently accepting applications for the May 2018 and September 2018 programs.

 We consider applications as they arrive and attempt to accommodate your requested start date, so the earlier you apply, the earlier you may receive a decision on your application.
 Earlier applications are considered first, so you are strongly encouraged to apply as early as possible.

 No application will be considered until it is complete.
 The responsibility rests with the applicant to ensure that all documents (i.e., transcripts, letters of reference, test results) are received by the application deadline.
 Completed applications will be evaluated by the program, which makes the admission decision.
 The School of Graduate and Postdoctoral Studies sends out offers of admission.

 Students born outside Canada whose first language is not English must provide proof of achieving a score of at least 107 (Internet-based) on the Test of English as a Foreign Language (TOEFL) or a score of 8.0 on the International English Language Testing System (IELTS), taken within the last 2 years.

 - Name and personal information